Hugoagogo/citySquare/README.md

 **Note** resolution can be easily adjusted at the start of `main.py`, specifically the following:

     WINDOW_SIZE = (768,616)

+Set this to `None` to enter fullscreen mode

 ## How to Play ##